fmidev/radargaugemerging/README.md

 $$\displaystyle\beta_t=\frac{1}{n}\sum_{i=1}^n\log_{10}\left(\frac{G_{i,t}}{R_{i,t}}\right)$$

 is stored in the dictionary contained in the above state file.
-The dictionary has key "kalman_mfb", and the corresponding value contains a kalman_mfb.KalmanFilterMFB object.
-The above MFB estimate can be accessed from its "beta" attribute.
+The dictionary has the key "corr_factor", whose value can be multiplied with radar-measured rain rates/accumulations to obtain the corrected values.